Kurt Martti Wallenius: Jäger Movement and Civil War

 After returning to Finland, Wallenius took part in the Finnish Civil War of 1918 on the side of the anti-Communist Whites.
 He commanded a platoon in Tervola and Tornio.
+In February 1918, Wallenius presided over the executions of five Russians in Tornio, including a diplomat.
 In Lapland, Wallenius met reindeer herder Aleksi Hihnavaara, with whom he travelled around Lapland, and the two became good friends.
-Wallenius was later appointed commander of the troops around Kuolajärvi and Kuusamo.
-Here, he was given the command of the northern group in the failed March 1918 Viena expedition, which tried to annex parts of East Karelia to Finland.
-He was also the leader of the second Petsamo Expedition in May 1920.